 Where to stay in Paris

 There is an incredible range of accommodation options in Paris, and you will easily find something that suits your needs, interests and budget.
 I will soon be writing a full guide on where to stay in Paris, with the best neighborhoods and accommodation options in each of them.
+In general I recommend staying somewhere close to a metro station for ease of movement.
 Meantime, here is a quick selection of excellent places to stay:

 - La Chambre du Marais is located close to Pompidou center.
 Much like in the rest of Paris, rooms aren’t big but they are cozy, beautifully decorated and comfortable.
 Click here for the latest rates and here for reviews.